autonomousmobilerobots/MatlabiRobotCreateRaspPiDebug/README.md

 # MatlabiRobotCreateRaspPiDebug

+The functions have been moved into the MatlabToolbox repository.
+This repository is archived.

 MATLAB functions to control iRobot Create, read sensor data from the robot and the Realsense camera in Debug mode

 In Debug mode only one tcp/ip port is created.